 I received my kindergarten education at Nanyang Kindergarten, my elementary education at Nanyang Primary School, my middle school education at Chinese High School, my high school education at National Junior College, my undergraduate education (electrical engineering) at the National University of Singapore, and my graduate education (MS and PhD) (computer engineering) at the University of Louisiana at Lafayette.

-I won many prizes at school.
+In Singapore, I won many prizes at school.
 At elementary school (primary school), I won calligraphy and essay competitions (1st place) at 3rd grade, at the school level and so on.
 At middle school (secondary school), I mathematics competition (top place) and more at the school level.
 More importantly, at the national level, I won the RTV national day bilingual oratorical contest on national TV (1st place), geography contest (3rd individual, 1st team), translation competition (honorable mention), mathematics competition (honorable mention).
 I was also selected to be among the top in the Chines newspaper best student award (Chinese schools) nationally.
-When I entered high school I received the Lee Kuan Yew Book Prize.
+When I entered high school I received the Lee Kuan Yew Book Prize (Lee Kuan Yew was the first prime minister of Singapore).

 Under construction …